ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

 Now we can simply call `led.On()` and `led.Off()` which no longer raises any doubts.

 In all previous examples I tried to use the same open-drain configuration to don't complicate the code.
-But in the last example, it would be easier for me to connect the thrid LED between GND and PA3 pins and configure PA3 in push-pull mode.
+But in the last example, it would be easier for me to connect the third LED between GND and PA3 pins and configure PA3 in push-pull mode.
 The next example will use a LED connected this way.

 But our new *LED* type doesn't support the push-pull configuration.
 In fact, we should call it *OpenDrainLED* and define another *PushPullLED* type: